Blink-182’s Tom DeLonge on his mission to prove ‘Aliens Exist’ - and the Kardashians

 This new trend towards transparency, according to Mr DeLonge, is going exactly according to his plan.

-“Everything that is happening right now is 100 per cent because of To The Stars,” Mr DeLonge tells The Independent by phone from his hotel before the band’s Atlanta show earlier this month.
+“Everything that is happening right now is 100 per cent because of To The Stars,” Mr DeLonge tells The Independent by phone from his hotel before the band’s Atlanta show in July.
 “I mean, I've known this, and my guys know this ... we really feel, in our company, we've really changed the course of the world.”

 He’s speaking with a satisfied confidence – a marked difference from the informed humility which Mr DeLonge says helped him form the organisation in the first place.